LGBTQIA-Responsive Services at Wheeler

 HIV Treatment.
 While there is no effective cure for HIV, you can control HIV with proper medical care.
 Wheeler providers offer antiretroviral therapy (ART) that reduces the amount of virus in your body, and many people find they can get the virus under control in a several months.

 Hepatitis C screening and treatment.
 Screening and treatment of Hepatitis is vital to prevent and control the disease in populations disproportionally affected by it, such as the LGTBTQIA+ community.

-Gender-affirming hormone therapy.
+Gender-affirming hormone therapy for person 18+.
 Gender affirmation hormone therapy is a prescription treatment that helps people gain the outward characteristics that match their gender identity.

 Foster Care.
 Wheeler is a statewide leader in foster care, and we welcome and affirm the LGBTQIA+ community's commitment to providing safe, loving households for youth in the foster care system.

 - LEARN MORE: Foster Care Programs at Wheeler

 - A Story of Hope: Building a Family, Strengthening a Community: John and Brian Pica-Sneeden

 LGBTQIA+ Advisory Board.
 Meeting the 2nd Wednesday of the month, Wheeler's LGBTQIA+ Advisory Board is a group of passionate individuals dedicated to ensuring the LGBTQIA+ community is provided equitable access to innovative care that improves health, recovery, and growth at all stages of life by strengthening and expanding on all services through identity affirming care.